-Achievements of the top 10 captains in T20 cricket
+Achievements of the top 10 captains in T20 International cricket

 Sammy: Won two World T20 titles for the West Indies

-Stanikzai: Led Afghanistan into the group stage of the 2016 ICC World Twenty20 and has the highest win percentage (80.76) for a T20I captain
+Afghan: Led Afghanistan into the group stage of the 2016 ICC World Twenty20 and has the highest win percentage (80.76) for a T20I captain

-Graeme Smith: Led the Proteas to the semi-finals of the 2009 World T20
+Graeme Smith: Led South Africa to the semi-finals of the 2009 World T20

-Faf du Plessis: Led the Proteas in the 2016 ICC World T20
+Faf du Plessis: Led South Africa in the 2016 ICC World T20

-Kumar Sangakkara: Led the Lankan Lions to the semi-finals of the 2010 World T20
+Kumar Sangakkara: Led Sri Lanka to the semi-finals of the 2010 World T20

-Mohammad Hafeez: Led the Pakistanis into the semi-finals of the 2012 World T20
+Mohammad Hafeez: Led the Pakistan into the semi-finals of the 2012 World T20

 What are the keys to being a successful captain in T20 cricket?

-MS Dhoni tasking Joginder Sharma with bowling the final over of the Inaugural World T20 Final and his decision helping the Men in Blue lift the trophy, is a classic case of a captain’s gamble paying off.
-Dhoni, who was just 26 years old back then, audaciously opted for Joginder over the more experienced Harbhajan Singh, who, however, had conceded 36 runs off his three overs and might not have been the right choice given that the right-handed Misbah-ul-Haq was on strike at the start of the final over.
-This was one of the popular decisions of Dhoni’s tenure as not just a T20 captain but an Indian captain.
+MS Dhoni’s decision to have Joginder Sharma bowl the final over of the inaugural World T20 final is a classic case of a captain’s gamble paying off.
+Joginder got the nod over the more experienced Harbhajan Singh, who, however, had conceded 36 runs off his three overs and might not have been the right choice given that the right-handed Misbah-ul-Haq was on strike at the start of the final over.
+This was one of Dhoni’s watershed moments during his tenure as not just a T20 captain but an Indian captain.

-One of the keys to Sammy’s success has been the plethora of T20 specialists—Marlon Samuels, Carlos Brathwaite, Samuel Badree, Andre Russell, and Chris Gayle, among others—he has had at his disposal and his own ability to manage his egoistic team-mates.
-Make no mistake, the boys from the Caribbean have been a motivated bunch, particularly at the World T20 championships, with the mismanagement of the WICB and the snide remarks made by former and current Australian cricketers being the causes for the added motivation.
-The West Indian cricketers have indeed thrived on the siege mentality.
+One of the keys to Sammy’s success has been the plethora of T20 specialists—Chris Gayle, Marlon Samuels, Carlos Brathwaite, Samuel Badree, Andre Russell, to name a few—he had at his disposal and his man-management skills.
+Make no mistake, the boys from the Caribbean have been a motivated bunch, particularly at the World T20 championships, with the mismanagement of the previous WICB administration and the snide remarks made by former and current Australian cricketers fuelling their desire.
+The West Indian cricketers have indeed thrived on siege mentality.